The Singleton

 "Why are you good at this."

-"Because for ten years I have watched people sit across from me in user-research interviews and I have learned what happens to a person's hand when they are about to tell the truth and which words they reach for when they cannot.
-The hand you have on this island right now — your right hand, the one with the wedding ring — is the hand of a man who is about to tell me the truth and is choosing not to because he is calculating whether the truth will hurt me more than the silence has.
-I am giving you a third option.
-The third option is: tell me only the part you are sure of."
+"Because for ten years people sat across a table from me and I learned what a person's hand does in the second before they tell the truth, and which words they reach for when they can't.
+The hand you have on this island — the right one, the one with the ring — is the hand of a man about to tell me the truth and choosing not to, because he's calculating whether the truth will hurt me worse than the silence has.
+I'll give you a third option.
+Tell me only the part you're sure of.
+The one example you'd send raw.
+Spend a little of the budget."

-Jeff looked at his right hand on the island.
+He looked at his right hand.
 He looked at the ring.
 He looked back at her.

-"I see things that are happening to other people.
+"I feel things that are happening to other people.
 In my body.
 In my hands.
-As if I am the one experiencing them.
-The first time it happened was in a meeting in February.
-The most recent time was at four-fifty-one this morning, mildly.
-Aion — the kernel-level monitor I work with at Meridian — has logged biometric correlates that are, by every test we can apply, real.
-I do not have a cognitive disorder.
-I have a bug in a system that nobody at my company knows is a system.
-The bug is also, possibly, a feature.
-I do not yet know which.
-The thing that is in the garage every night is me trying to find out."
+As if I'm the one they're happening to.
+The first time was a meeting in February.
+The most recent was four-fifty-one this morning, mild.
+Aion — the monitor I work with — has logged biometric correlates that hold up against every test we can run.
+I don't have a cognitive disorder.
+I have a bug in a system nobody at my company knows is a system.
+The bug might also be a feature.
+I don't know which yet.
+The thing in the garage every night is me trying to find out."

 "Okay."